friedrich-de/AnimecardsWebsite/docs/minefromanime.md

 - Cards can't be updated while selected in the card browser.
 Exit the card browser and try again.
 - Anki profile names with names or special symbols MAY cause issues.
   Try renaming your profile to something simple without spaces like 'User1'.
+- If audio export does not work: ensure your build of mpv has `libmp3lame` encoding support.
+You can confirm this with the command `mpv --oac=help`.
 - If the script is lagging on Windows: This is a powershell issue ( see [here](https://www.reddit.com/r/PowerShell/comments/6a6gnd/powershell_console_is_slow_to_start/)).
 To solve this run the following in an admin powershell:
 ```
 Set-Alias ngen (Join-Path ([Runtime.InteropServices.RuntimeEnvironment]::GetRuntimeDirectory()) ngen.exe)
 ngen update